CELPIP Practice

 4. Mispronouncing Common Words

 Even minor mispronunciations can hurt your Speaking score.
 Focus on high-frequency CELPIP vocabulary like “schedule,” “experience,” and “organization.”
 Use YouTube pronunciation guides to refine your speech.
+These CELPIP speaking errors are often simple to fix with repetition.

 5. Overusing Connectors Like ‘And’ or ‘But’

 Using too many simple connectors reduces your lexical score.
 Replace them with varied transition words like ‘furthermore,’ ‘however,’ ‘consequently,’ or ‘in addition.’
+This is a key fix for both CELPIP speaking errors and CELPIP writing errors.

 6. Not Using Full Sentences in Speaking